Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Open system dynamics

-Let $\Lambda_t$ be the solution of the ME \eqref{eq:ME}, then the resulting dynamics is said to be (C)P divisible if the map $\Lambda_{t,s}\coloneqq \Lambda_t\Lambda_s^{-1}$ describing the time evolution from time $s$ to time $t>s$ is (completely) positive.
-Divisibility has been widely studied in open systems and connected to memory effects and quantum non-Markovianity, both for TP \cite{BLP2009, BLP-PRA, RHP, BLPV-colloquim} and TNP dynamics \cite{schro-heis}.
-Furthermore, (C)P divisibility determines whether a particular unraveling scheme is suitable or not for simulating the underlying dynamics.

-Equations of the form \eqref{eq:ME} encompass the case of non-Hermitian {Hamiltonians, which} have been widely studied both theoretically \cite{Minganti2019, Pick2019, Kumar2025, Heiss2012, El-Ganainy2018, Miri2019, Heiss2004, Bender2007} and experimentally \cite{Ozdemir2019, Chen2021, Zhang2025}.
+MEs of this form are widely used in many physically relevant scenarios.
+They encompass the case of non-Hermitian {Hamiltonians, which} have been widely studied both theoretically \cite{Minganti2019, Pick2019, Kumar2025, Heiss2012, El-Ganainy2018, Miri2019, Heiss2004, Bender2007} and experimentally \cite{Ozdemir2019, Chen2021, Zhang2025}.
 TNP MEs allow to interpolate between {non-Hermitian and Lindblad dynamics}, and schemes to experimentally obtain such dynamics have been proposed both in the trace-decreasing \cite{Minganti2020} and in the trace-increasing \cite{Nori2025} case, via suitable postselection schemes.
-Unraveling schemes for the trace decreasing case have been proposed by dealing with non-linear MEs \cite{Liu-non-linear-ME}{, or with stochastic equations that do not preserve the norm of the state vectors \cite{Gisin1992, Dalibard-MCWF}.} However, such unravelings do not generalize to arbitrary TNP MEs.
+Unraveling schemes for the trace decreasing case have been proposed by dealing with non-linear MEs \cite{Liu-non-linear-ME}, or with stochastic equations that do not preserve the norm of the state vectors \cite{Gisin1992, Dalibard-MCWF}.
+However, such unravelings cannot be directly used for arbitrary TNP MEs.

-Other examples in which TNP MEs naturally appear encompass situations in which the loss of particles is taken into account \cite{Leon-Montiel2014, Fassioli2010}, in energy transfer scenarios \cite{Rebentrost2009, Kurt2020}, in connection to non-Markovianity in the presence of indefinite causal order \cite{Karpat2024, Maity2024}. {A special class of TNP MEs are generated by the so-called tilted Lindbladians \cite{Perfetto2022}, which are widely used to to derive the full counting statistics \cite{Bagrets2003, Flindt2005, Garrahan2010, Garrahan2011, Brange2019, Portugal2023} or first passage time \cite{Menczel2025}.} Finally, another important case in which the trace is not preserved is the dynamics in the Heisenberg picture, which is described by completely positive unital maps \cite{Breuer-Petruccione, Vacchini2024,Alicki2007, schro-heis}.
-Methods to extend stochastic descriptions to the \heis picture have been proposed in the special case of Gaussian systems \cite{Li2025} or mimicking unravelings for computing two-time correlations \cite{Breuer1998HeisenbergUnraveling}.
-However, no methods to extend unravelings to general MEs in this picture have been proposed.
+Other examples in which TNP MEs naturally appear encompass situations in which the loss of particles is taken into account \cite{Leon-Montiel2014, Fassioli2010}, in energy transfer scenarios \cite{Rebentrost2009, Kurt2020} as well as in connection to non-Markovianity in the presence of indefinite causal order \cite{Karpat2024, Maity2024}.
+A special class of TNP MEs are generated by the so-called tilted Lindbladians \cite{Perfetto2022}, i.e. TNP MEs of the form

-{\it Unravelings for {trace-nonpreserving} master equations.} When applying unraveling to trace-preserving MEs, i.e. for $\Gamma=\Gamma_L = \sum_j\gamma_j L_j^\dagger L_j$ the time evolution of the density matrix is obtained as the average over pure state realizations